-Atomic structure, composition, physical properties, occurrence, and identifying characteristics of the major mineral groups.
-The laboratory work involves the characterization and identification of important minerals by their physical properties.
+Laboratory work involving the examination, characterization and identification of important minerals by their physical properties.

 Petrology and Petrography: Igneous Petrology

 Study of the origin, occurrence, tectonic significance and evolution of igneous rocks with emphasis on use of phase equilibria and geochemistry.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Petrology and Petrography: Metamorphic Petrology

 The mineralogic and chemical composition, occurrence, and classification of metamorphic rocks; interpretation of mineral assemblages in the light of chemical equilibrium and experimental studies.
 Discussion centers on the use of metamorphic assemblages to understand tectonic, petrologic, and geochemical problems associated with convergent plate boundaries and intrusion of magmas into the continental crust.
 May be taken before Ge 115 a.
 Given in alternate years; offered 2023-24.

 Laboratory exercises dealing with examination of igneous and metamorphic rocks and minerals in hand-sample and with the petrographic microscope and other mineral identification methods.